 Graduate assistants should be cautioned that they are required to have all fees and fines paid by the drop deadline each semester, or risk having their class enrollment dropped for non-payment.
-In the event that a newly hired graduate assistant's appointment documents are still being processed at the tuition payment deadline, the graduate assistant may submit a temporary tuition payment form to Student Accounts to ensure that their classes are held.
-This form is available in the Forms Library on The Graduate School website at gvsu.edu/gs/forms.
+In the event that a newly hired graduate assistant's appointment documents are still being processed at the tuition payment deadline, the hiring department should email The Graduate School requesting holds be placed on the students' accounts, including student names and G-numbers.